 Who are your competitors targeting?
 Who are their current customers?
 Rather than pursuing the same market, you may look for a niche market that they are overlooking.

 Commonly used ways to segment your audience include:

+Business need segmentation.
 Segmentation based on business need allows businesses to identify and connect with companies that may span geographies, size and/or industry, but share a common need addressed by a business’s products or services.
 For example, nearly every business needs telephone systems and computers.
-Businesses may choose to combine segmentation to more narrowly identify their audience, such as businesses that need finance software that are located within a certain radius, and are part of the transportation industry.
+Businesses may choose to combine segmentation to more narrowly identify their audience, such as businesses that need finance software that are located within a certain radius and are part of the transportation industry.

 Evaluate Your Decision

-Once you’ve decided on a target market, be sure to consider these questions:
+Once you’ve decided on a target market, consider these questions: